mugenen/always/README.md

 # nitrix

-> A CLI tool to run a NodeJS process Forever Restart on File changes & crashes with piping to stdout
+> A CLI & Daemon tool to run a NodeJS process Forever, restarting on file changes & crashes with piping to stdout or log files.

 ## Installation